openmainframeproject/zvm-community-tools/ztrust/README.md

 You can (should!) bring your own key to this party.
 If you don't know how to generate a PGP key pair, there are markdown docs in this folder to guide you.
+The collection of keys and certs here is for your consumption.
+When the time comes that you want to go further and protect your own email and content, you will want to use PGP and are then welcome to connect with this web of trust.

 ## Multiplicity